-The Transition Medicine Clinic at Baylor College of Medicine provides medical care and social support services to the growing population of adolescents/young adults with a chronic childhood illness or disability as they move from pediatric to adult healthcare.
+The Transition Medicine Clinic at Baylor College of Medicine in Houston, Texas, provides medical care and social support services to the growing population of adolescents/young adults with a chronic childhood illness or disability as they move from pediatric to adult healthcare.

 The clinic serves the needs of adolescents and young adults diagnosed with a chronic childhood disease or disability, including but not limited to, spina bifida, cystic fibrosis, sickle cell disease, congenital heart disease, autism, attention deficit hypertensive disorder, Down syndrome, cerebral palsy, long-term cancer survivors, and other genetic diseases.